Ecoe Advice Devon Logo

 At ECOE Advice, we work directly with households experiencing fuel poverty and vulnerability.
 Our approach is practical, relational and designed for long‑term impact.

 We visit people in their homes, taking the time to understand the real conditions affecting their health.
-This allows us to identify the root causes of cold, damp, and mould — whether structural, behavioural, financial, or a combination of factors.
-From there, we provide tailored advice and practical solutions, including:
+This allows us to identify the root causes of cold, damp and mould — whether structural, behavioural, financial or a combination.
+Our support includes:

 • Improving ventilation and heating efficiency